asvd/helios-kernel/README.md

 library.

-For the libraries using some kind of export object, the whole code should also be wrapped with an `init()` function, and the export object should be declared globally.
+For the libraries using some kind of export object, the whole code should also be wrapped with the `init()` function, and the export object should be declared globally.
 For instance, a nodejs module usually looks like this:

 ```js
 this.someObject = {